 - Contact an eBay representative immediately to notify them of the issue.

-- Document everything between you and the customer, as well as any evidence that may serve in your defense (if they complained about an item not being as described, document your descriptions of the item).
+- Document everything between you and the customer, as well as any evidence that may serve in your defense (if they complained about an item not being as described, document your descriptions of the item, tracking data).
+This evidence can be used to request an adjustment to your seller rating, if justified.

 Develop an email template for your initial contact – this will help ensure that all emotions are gone and the language is professional.
 Apologize for any mishaps, whether or not you feel there was one.
 Reassure them that you strive for satisfaction, and would like to come to a solution together.
 Once you have resolved the issue, you can submit a feedback revision request.
 You only have thirty days from the time of feedback to accomplish this, so begin communication quickly.